turingschool/curriculum/source/projects/we_the_people.markdown

 #### API Endpoints

 The API offers dozens of "endpoints" -- URLs that you can access to retrieve data.
-The best reference for everything available is the API documentation available at [TODO: Insert Public Link].

 #### So this is all about URLs?